mrbusche/backseatfan.com/_posts/2009-08-18-wcco-tv-favre-to-sign-with-vikings-tuesday.md

   </p>

   <p>
-    &#8220;Favre is on currently on his way to Minneapolis and is expected to sign with the team this afternoon, the source said.
+    "Favre is on currently on his way to Minneapolis and is expected to sign with the team this afternoon, the source said.
   </p>

   <p>
     WCCO-TV spoke with an official at the Hattiesburg, Miss., airport, who saw an airplane with the Vikings logo leave the airport Tuesday morning.
-The flight number for that plane has been blocked from tracking systems.&#8221;
+The flight number for that plane has been blocked from tracking systems."
   </p>

   <p>